Year Five - Classes Andromeda and Centaurus

 - Miss Buckley – Class Teacher Andromeda

 In year 5 children receive a holistic educational experience that involves enjoying all parts of the curriculum.
 We encourage children to use their Growth Mindset in every subject and above all, to have fun with their learning.
 We also focus on preparing our children for their upcoming SATs in the following year by practicing past papers and learning different exam techniques.

 Homework is handed out every other Friday and is expected back on the second Monday.
 Again, we keep a record of completed homework for each child and take this very seriously.
 Please work with your child to complete their homework accurately and in a well-presented manner.
 Also, encourage your child to explain what they’ve been learning in class as all homework is a consolidation of class-work.

-Home reading books are consistently changed every Tuesday and Thursday where children have a selection of levelled books to choose from.
+- Home reading books are consistently changed every Tuesday where children have a selection of levelled books to choose from.
 Additionally, we allow the children to borrow books at any time from our class library.
 A record of this is kept with the class teacher and is monitored regularly.
 Please read with your child at home and ask comprehensive questions as it is important to check their understanding of the text.

 - Skill Force sessions occur every Thursday and last all morning.
 Children taking part in skill force need to come prepared for each session as told by the instructor.

 Our class rules and rewards

 At the start of the year, we collectively thought of a set of class rules that children are expected to follow: